TikTok’s parent has a new app: What to know about Lemon8

 WHAT ELSE IS BYTEDANCE DOING?

-Another app owned by ByteDance, called CapCut, is also listed on Apple’s App Store as one of the most popular apps in the U.S.
+Another app owned by ByteDance, called CapCut, is also listed on Apple’s app store as one of the most popular apps in the U.S.

 CapCut markets itself as an “all-in-one” video editing tool that allows users to cut or speed up their content, and do other things like add filters and music.